 Exception Holds

 Regulation CC permits banks to extend hold periods beyond the standard schedules in specific circumstances.
-These are exceptions, not general authority, each must be properly invoked and noticed.
+These are exceptions, not general authority; each must be properly applied and accompanied by the notice or disclosure that governs it.

 Large Deposit Exception (§ 229.13(b))

-A bank may extend the hold period for the portion of a deposit that exceeds $5,525 (adjusted periodically) on any single banking day.
-The extended hold is for the amount above $5,525, and the excess may be held for an additional period:
+A bank may extend the hold period for the portion of aggregate check deposits that exceeds $6,725 (adjusted periodically) on any single banking day.
+The exception applies only to the amount above $6,725, and the excess may be held for a reasonable period.

-The first $5,525 must still be available within the standard schedule.
+Absent another valid exception, the first $6,725 must still be available within the standard schedule.
 The bank must provide written notice of the extended hold.

 New Account Exception (§ 229.13(a))